Guidelines for Examinees - YAELNET:

 During the Test

 The test itself comprises three sections.
 The first two sections are made up of multiple-choice questions; you must choose the correct answer out of four possible answers.
 There are three types of questions in these sections: Sentence Completion, Restatement, and Reading Comprehension.
 In the third section of the test, you will be asked to write an essay.
-The subject you must write about will appear on the computer screen; you should handwrite your essay on the answer sheet that you received.
+The subject you must write about will appear on the computer screen.
+The essay should be written on the computer only.

 The time for each section of the YAELNET is allotted separately and there is no way to accumulate time.
-Each multiple-choice section is allotted 20 minutes.
-The essay is allotted 15 minutes.
+Each section is allotted 20 minutes.
+As of Sunday, May 4, 2025, the time allotted for the essay question will also be 20 minutes (not 15 minutes as in the YAEL).

 Using the Test Program

-During the test you may only use the mouse; you will not be able to use the keyboard.
+During the first two sections you may only use the mouse; you will not be able to use the keyboard.
+During the third section you will use the keyboard to write your essay.
 On the right side of the screen is a navigation bar that you can use to move from question to question, to mark questions that you wish to return to later, and to advance to the next section before the end of the allotted time.
 Note: Once you have advanced to the next section, you cannot return to the previous section!

 We recommend that you carefully read each question and all of its possible answers.
 In order to choose the answer you think is the correct one, use the mouse to click on the appropriate circle to the right of the answer.